syntaxbender/bbcode-to-html/README.md

 This script prevents parse errors and fully editable.

 ## Why isn't this a wysiwyg editor?
-May next releases is will be wysiwyg editor.
+May the next releases is will be wysiwyg editor.
 There is not enough time for right now.

 ## Tags Usages
 ### First version targets